Showing 1 to 20 of 69 Results

 |Rapid Prompting Method||

-The rapid prompting method involves a facilitator using constant, fast-paced questioning, prodding, and engaging of the person with a disability.
+The rapid prompting method is a form of augmentative or alternative communication which involves a therapist using constant, fast-paced questioning, prodding, and engaging of the person with a disability.

 |Raven's Progressive Matrices||

 Raven's Progressive Matrices are a set of non-verbal intelligence tests.